brillantewang/leetcode_helper/README.md

 This is a project that hits Leetcode's internal graphql API to fetch Meta's 30-day questions and output them into a csv.
 It requires that you have a Leetcode Premium subscription and that you add your LEETCODE_SESSION cookie to the `.env` file.

 It optionally lets you pass in a previous csv to merge with the newly fetched questions.
-This is useful if you want to carry over your own custom fields, say Notes, etc.
+This is useful if you want to carry over your own custom fields, say `is_mastered`, `notes`, etc. Then every time you want an updated list of questions, simply run the script with your last spreadsheet as the input, and your custom data will be preserved into the new sheet.

 ```
 python leetcode_helper.py --prev-csv <path_to_previous_csv>